 Founding Partner

-Cassandra DeMelo is a native of London, Ontario, who is fluent in Portuguese and conversational in Spanish.
+Cassandra DeMelo was born and raised in London, Ontario.
+She is fluent in Portuguese and conversational in Spanish.
 After receiving her undergraduate degree at Ryerson University (now Toronto Metropolitan University) in Criminal Justice, she returned to her hometown for law school.
 She received her Juris Doctor from Western Law.
 She thanks the Legal Aid clinic at Western, Community Legal Services, for the fantastic training she was given by them as a student.

 After law school, she articled with Lerners LLP.
 Since being admitted to the Ontario Bar in 2013, she has practiced exclusively in criminal law – a life-long aspiration for her.
 Cassandra is honoured to be serving her hometown as a criminal defence attorney.

 Cassandra holds her Masters of Law from Western University on the issue of mental health and bail hearings.
 She is currently a PhD student at Western Law, focusing on drug reform.
-She will be teaching a course at Western Law this fall based on the book she co-authored for LexisNexis: “Law and Mental Health in Canada: Cases and Materials”.
+She is a lecturer at Western Law, teaching the book she co-authored for LexisNexis: “Law and Mental Health in Canada: Cases and Materials”.
+She was also a co-author on LexisNexis’ book: “Canadian Anthology on Mental Health and the Law”, where she wrote about drug reform.

-Cassandra is the President of the London Criminal Lawyers’ Association, Vice President for the Criminal Lawyers’ Association, and a founding member and treasurer for Women in Canadian Criminal Defence (WiCCD – pronounced “wicked”).
-She is on various volunteer committees around London, including St. Joseph’s Hospice.
+Cassandra is the President of the London Criminal Lawyers’ Association, a founding member and the Acting President for Women in Canadian Criminal Defence (WiCCD – pronounced “wicked”), and the previous Vice President and now London Director for the Criminal Lawyers’ Association.
+She is a Director for St. Joseph’s Hospice, and for other Boards in the city.

-When Cassandra isn’t practicing law, she enjoys spending time with her husband, Josh, who also owns his own business as a Personal Trainer.
-She is an avid dancer, enjoys travelling the world, and loves sharing good food with her large Portuguese family.
+Outside of law, she is an avid dancer, enjoys travelling the world, and loves sharing good food with her large Portuguese family.

 About Katie